perrycate/tldr/posts/peak.md

 reaches basic proficiency in the task, this is no longer effective.

 Examples:
- * Playing a game (tennis, Smash, Chess, etc) repeatedly, hoping to improve
+ * Playing a game (Tennis, Smash, Chess, etc) repeatedly, hoping to improve
  * Practicing music without feedback
  * Diagnosing patients without knowing the outcomes. (fun fact: Doctors actually tend to get worse over time.
 Surgeons are the exception.)